yellowstonegames/SquidLib/README.md

 -   Can get a list of colors that are a gradient between two colors
 -   Can perform LIBTCOD style "dark", "light", and "desaturate" commands on any color
 -   Can get an arbitrary amount of blend between two colors
+-   Colors are also available as standard java.awt.Color constants in the Colors class

 ###Roguelike Specific Toolkit
 -   Robust Field of View and Line of Sight system